mebusy/buildGPT/README.md

 I've already written this entire code to train these Transformers, it's called [nano GPT](https://github.com/karpathy/nanoGPT).
 It's a repository for training Transformers on any given text.
 There's many ways to train Transformers.
 This is a very simple implementation.
 Just 2 files of 300 lines of code.
 I've only so far reproduced the smallest 124M parameter GPT-2 model, but basically this is just proving that the code base is correctly arranged and I'm able to load the neural network weights that openAI has released later.

+## Training a Transformer

+Now the important to realize is we're never going to actually feed the entire text into Transformer all at one, that would be computationally very expensive.
+Instead, we're going to feed it in chunks of text.

+When we train the Transformers we basically sample random little chunks out of the training set, and train them just chunks at a time and these chunks have basically some kind of a max-length called, e.g.,  `block_size`.